ekassos/swift-book-pdf/README.md

 ```
 swift_book_pdf --paper legal
 ```

+### Fonts
+swift-book-pdf requires a set of fonts to typeset *The Swift Programming Language* book.
+You can use any of the available default options, or specify your own fonts.
+To learn more about fonts and available configuration options, see [this article](https://github.com/ekassos/swift-book-pdf/wiki/Fonts/).

 ### Number of typesetting passes
 This package uses LaTeX to typeset the TSPL book.
 LaTeX arranges page elements dynamically, so references added in the second pass may shift the page content, and alter the placement of headers and footers.
 To ensure everything is properly rendered, swift_book_pdf typesets the document four times.